temujin9/mezovy/notes.md

 - Queen plans to make another Tower, this time with unbreakable CL and core which can be reopened from inside (w/ a no-magic one as an "airlock")
   - PCs need to know this is coming, so they can try to prevent it and so the drumbeat can be started

-- The Tsarina rallies (got to 10 on her villain clock)
-  - Tsarina: Holy Warrior Priestess of Law is out in full force
-  - Forestalls the Council acting against Seryy somehow (quorum failure, temp knockout of an opposed member?)
-  - Akichi just pulled Athamberingia into the war on the Tsarina's side, and she'll make hay of that
-    - Blockade cuts off Yutch support while she recaptures the , forcing Berko into a rough choice
-  - It's not going to be enough on its own, but it should give the PCs a chance at true diplomacy (or a late "side with Tsarina" move)

 - The Traitor is being rushed into marriage to Prince of Crows, no time to think on consequences
   - Raag was looking to prevent this, maybe he gets word in time?